 Marietta City Schools, Marietta, GA

-Working with Marietta City Schools starting in 2019, the Special Projects unit is developing exhibits at the school system's new central office and at the formerly segregated Lemon Street Elementary School.
-The Special Projects unit coordinates the Lemon Street Schools Oral History Collection, an ongoing project with former students and educators at Lemon Street Elementary School and Lemon Street High School.
+Working with Marietta City Schools starting in 2019, the Special Projects Team is developing exhibits at the school system's new central office and at the formerly segregated Lemon Street Elementary School.
+The Special Projects Team coordinates the Lemon Street Schools Oral History Collection, an ongoing oral history project with former students and educators at Lemon Street Elementary School and Lemon Street High School.
 The Special Projects Team is also working with students in KSU's Public History Program to nominate Lemon Street Elementary School to the National Register of Historic Places.

 Town Center Community Alliance, Cobb County, GA

-Working with the local nonprofit organization starting in 2019, the Special Projects unit is developing a series of STEM and history-focused outdoor exhibits at Aviation Park, a Town Center Community Alliance project located next to the Cobb County International Airport.
-As part of the research process, the Special Projects unit is conducting oral history interviews with local aviators and individuals involved in the development of the airport including pilot and developer Larry Brantley Thompson.
+Working with Town Center Community Alliance starting in 2019, the Special Projects Team is developing a series of STEM and history-focused outdoor exhibits at Aviation Park, a Town Center Community Alliance project located next to the Cobb County International Airport.
+As part of the research process, the Special Projects Team is conducting oral history interviews with local aviators and individuals involved in the development of the airport including pilot and developer Larry Brantley Thompson.

 Pickens Historical Society, Jasper, GA